Requesting an Open Meeting Law Advisory Opinion

 - State that you are requesting an advisory opinion.

 - Explain the facts briefly.
-Provide a clear, concise statement of your position/analysis of the issue(s).
+Provide a clear, concise statement of your position and provide an analysis of the issue(s).
 State the issue(s) you want the Commissioner to address.

 - Provide copies of any related documentation or correspondence, including citations to any relevant statutes, rules, or case law.

-- Please let us know if you are involved in litigation relating to the open meeting law issue.
-The Commissioner will not write an opinion if a court will be evaluating the matter.
+- Please let us know if you are or have been involved in litigation relating to the open meeting law issue.
+The Commissioner will not accept an opinion request on an issue that is currently in court or has been the subject of a judge's order or decision.

 Upon receiving your request, the Commissioner will evaluate it: